 Match reports & archives

-Match reports from the seasons will be posted here.
-Our archived section to the right offers a great list of excellent match and event reports plus audio snippets and video clips from past to present.
+Match reports from all seasons are posted and archived here.
+To the right offers a great list of excellent match and event reports plus audio snippets and video clips from past to present.

 A selection of reports..

 Stockholm Cup First Round

 Red Brick City (2) 3 Långholmen FC (0) 5